kayshcache/pyster/README.1.md

-# Pyster is a Te
+# Pyster is an App for Generating Test
 Command line application for generating testing files for python modules
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ0Njg1NTAxXX0=
+eyJoaXN0b3J5IjpbLTE4OTAzNTg5MjJdfQ==
 -->